restcountries/restcountries/README.md

 # About this Project
-This project is inspired on restcountries.eu.
+This project is inspired on restcountries.eu by Fayder Florez.
 As it hasn't had any activity in at least 14 months, I decided to take action :)

 # REST Countries
 You can access API through https://restcountries.com/v2/all